Ayu0404/python/README.md

 ### Hangman

 This program replicates the game of Hangman.
 Here, you have to guess a word.
 Every successful guess will reveal you the characters in the word.
 Every unsuccessful guess loses a life.
-You have seven lives to guess the correct.
+You have seven lives to guess the correct word.
-You you guess the correct characters and find the word, YOU WIN.
-If not, you hang the man.
+If you guess the correct characters and find the word, YOU WIN.
+If not, you hang the man and you lose.

+## Day 8

+### Prime Numbers

+- To check wether a given number is prime or not, we find the remainder of the given number by finding the modulus `%` by dividing it from 2 to `number-1`.
+- If for any of number ranging between 2 and `number-1`, the remainder is zero, this means that the `ith` number completely divides the given number `num`.
+This implies that the `ith` number is a factor of `num`.
+By definition, prime numbers only have 1 and the number itself as its factors.
+Hence, `num` is not a prime number.
+- If there remainder for the range of 2 to `number-1` is not zero, `num` is a prime number.

+### Caesar Cipher

+- Caesar Cipher is an encryption and decryption algorithm.
+This program creates a simple encryption and decryption program that encrypts and decrypts a text message using a given key.